-As we approach (re) organisation design work to support business transformation, we are often faced with the fact that few organisations address one of the critical components of Org Design: Governance.
+As we approach (re) organisation design work to support business transformation, we are often faced with the fact that few organisations address one of the critical components of Organisation Design: Operational Governance.
 It’s essential to make decisions on who decides, at all levels of the organisation, to avoid stall and bottlenecks.
 A truly agile organisation can only be built on a firm decision making backbone.

 I’ve recently been involved in a large organisational redesign process, and have kept meeting functional leaders who always started the discussion by introducing a new Org Chart for their function.
 I’ve already discussed the fact that I think Organisational Charts way too often end up being a simplistic representation of an Organisation.
 What however is way too often missing in these design efforts, are answers to what I think are the key questions to be answered in organisational design: